bell07/bashscripts-switch_gentoo/README.md

-# My bash scripts for gentoo on switch
+# My bash scripts for gentoo on Nintendo switch
 This is my script collection for cross-complle Gentoo Linux for Nintendo Switch.
 I build my own binhost packages, stage and release tarballs, using this scripts.
 You can compile your own stages and releases and binhost ;-)

 # Install build environment